How Much to Paint a Room in 2025?

 Number of Tradespeople

-It may be possible to request two painters if you wanted to have the job done faster.
-On the other hand, the contractor/company you hire may decide by themselves that it is a two person job.
+It may be possible to request two painters if you want to have the job done faster.
+On the other hand, the contractor/company you hire may decide for themselves that it is a two-person job.

 Duration